Conservation and Improvement of Adequate Working Environment

 Please scroll sideways

-Notes: Employees do not include personnel on leave or those transferred to workplaces overseas.
+Notes: Employees do not include personnel on leave or those working overseas.

 Period: September to August